tweag/microsoft-reactor-security-copilot/README.md

 In order to complete this part of the workshop your company must have GHAS licenses and you should have the ability to switch on CodeQL and Autofix on your repository.

-You can check if it is enabled via the `Settings > Cod`e security and analysis screen under the Code scanning section.
+You can check if it is enabled via the `Settings > Code` security and analysis screen under the Code scanning section.

 Select the dropdown next to CodeQL analysis and select the Advanced option to add the CodeQL configuration file to the repository.